loicfrering/backbone.datagrid/README.md

 By default, pagination controls are displayed for a paginated datagrid.
 But an API is also available to manually control pagination.
-Each of the following functions cause a datagrid rendering.
+Each of the following functions causes a datagrid rendering:

 ### datagrid.page(page)